On Bott-Chern forms and their applications: Introduction

-The proof in the general case is based on Lemma \ref{Main} where we explicitly compute the Chern form of a trivial vector bundle over $X$ of arbitrary rank with a special non-diagonal Hermitian metric, and on Lemma \ref{Connes-hol} where we express real forms of type $(k,k)$ as finite linear combinations of wedge products of real $(1,1)$-forms of special type.
-We believe that these lemmas may have interesting applications on their own.
+The proof in the general case is based on Lemma \ref{Main}, where we explicitly compute the Chern form of a trivial vector bundle over $X$ of arbitrary rank equipped with a special non-diagonal Hermitian metric, and on Lemma \ref{Connes-hol} where we express real forms of type $(k,k)$ as finite linear combinations of wedge products of real $(1,1)$-forms of special type.
+In turn, Lemma \ref{Main} is based on the linear algebra Lemma \ref{Algebra}, which gives an explicit formula for the determinants of certain matrices over a ring with nilpotents.
 When $X$ is compact or is a submanifold of $\C^{n}$, we give another proof of Theorem \ref{Venice-hol} based on Lemma \ref{Connes-hol-2}.
 We deduce the complex manifold analogue of Proposition 2.6 in \cite{SS} --- Corollary \ref{V-complex} --- by using the Gillet-Soul\'{e} definition of the Bott-Chern forms \cite{GS}.
-Finally, we discuss how using Corollary \ref{V-complex} one can get rid of the differential form in the complex manifold version of differential $K$-theory \cite{GS}.
-However, developing differential $K$-theory for the complex manifolds in the spirit of \cite{SS} is an open and difficult problem since, in general, `inverses' for the holomorphic bundles do not exist.